|Title:||The "python" Command on Unix-Like Systems|

 - When reinvoking the interpreter from a Python script, querying sys.executable to avoid hardcoded assumptions regarding the interpreter location remains the preferred approach.

 This recommendation is needed as, even though the majority of distributions still alias the python command to Python 2, some now alias it to Python 3 ().
-As some of the former distributions do not yet provide a python2 command by default, there is currently no way for Python 2 code (or any code that invokes the Python 2 interpreter directly rather than via sys.executable) to reliably run on all Unix-like systems without modification, as the python command will invoke the wrong interpreter version on some systems, and the python2 command will fail completely on others.
+As some of the former distributions did not provide a python2 command by default, there was previously no way for Python 2 code (or any code that invokes the Python 2 interpreter directly rather than via sys.executable) to reliably run on all Unix-like systems without modification, as the python command would invoke the wrong interpreter version on some systems, and the python2 command would fail completely on others.
 The recommendations in this PEP provide a very simple mechanism to restore cross-platform support, with minimal additional work required on the part of distribution maintainers.

 It is anticipated that there will eventually come a time where the third party ecosystem surrounding Python 3 is sufficiently mature for this recommendation to be updated to suggest that the python symlink refer to python3 rather than python2.